eoap/stac-eoap/docs/data-flow-management.md

 For the **data stage-out**, the Application creates a local STAC Catalog as the output files manifest describing the results metadata and assets’ location thus enabling the Platform to provide the processing results in the OGC API — Processes response.

-## Hands-on

-Open notebook _01 EO Products as Input Data_ to run a hands-on exercise on data stage-in